- Location: Wyoming

 - Provide a verifiable Social Security number.

-- Provide two documents proving Wyoming residency.
+- Provide documents proving Wyoming residency.

 - Pay a $20 application fee.